3 Reasons to Schedule Mole Removal During Winter

 If a mole is potentially cancerous, your dermatologist will conduct tests.
 This can be done before or after removal.
 If you’re awaiting lab results and potentially face additional treatment, winter can be an ideal time.
 Often, people have more time off around the end of the year, and it might be easier to recruit emotional and physical support from friends and family.

 If you have a mole that shows signs of being cancerous, such as displaying dramatic changes in shape or redness beyond the mole’s borders, don’t wait to have it looked at.
-Talk to a trusted dermatologist like those at Georgia Dermatology Partners, PC about any moles that concern you.
+Talk to a trusted dermatologist like those at Georgia Dermatology Partners about any moles that concern you.
 Together, you can develop a treatment plan that works for your schedule and your health.